fabianmax/car-classification/blog/Blog_Part_1_Transfer_Learning_with_ResNet.md

 A few more details on the code above:

-- We first create a instance of class `tf.keras.applications.ResNet50V2`.
-With `include_top=False` we tell the pretrained model to leave out the original head of the model (in this case the classification of 1000 classes on ImageNet).
+- We first create an instance of class `tf.keras.applications.ResNet50V2`.
+With `include_top=False` we tell the pretrained model to leave out the original head of the model (in this case designed for the classification of 1000 classes on ImageNet).
 - `base_model.trainable = True` makes all layers trainable.
-- Using `tf.keras` functional API, we than stack a new pooling layer on top of the last convolution block of the original ResNet model.
+- Using `tf.keras` functional API, we then stack a new pooling layer on top of the last convolution block of the original ResNet model.
 This is a nesessary intermediate step before feeding the output to the finale classification layer.
-- The final classification layer is than defined using `tf.keras.layers.Dense`.
+- The final classification layer is then defined using `tf.keras.layers.Dense`.
 We define the number of neurons to be equal to the number of desired classes.
 And the softmax activation function makes sure that the output is a pseudo probaility in the range of `(0,1]` .

 The full version of `TransferModel` (see [github](https://github.com/fabianmax/car-classification/blob/master/car_classifier/modeling.py)) also contains the option to replace the base model by a VGG16 network, another standard CNN for image classification.
 In addition, it is also allows to unfreeze only certain layers, meaning we can make the corresponding parameters trainable while leaving the others fixed.
 As a default, we have made all parameters trainable here.